hubblestack/hubble-salt/docs/chapters/nova.rst

 Nova is a collection of system auditing tools aimed at detecting and reporting the compliance level of a system.
-This component is also modular, meaning it's possible to load in any set of existing compliance "benchmarks", or write your own!
+This component is also modular, meaning it's possible to load in any set of existing compliance benchmarks, or write your own!

-Current Modules
+Current Coverage
 ----------------

+  * CIS OS Benchmarks:
- * CIS - CentOS 6/7
+    - CentOS 6/7
+    - RHEL 6
+    - Debian 8
+    - Ubuntu 14.04

 Planned Modules
 ---------------

  * Full CIS support (all distros)
- * ISO27001
- * ossec
+ * DISA STIG